Field Trip FAQ

 Lunch time is determined by the teachers.
 There is no set time for you to eat lunch.
 Lunch time is whatever time works best for your schedule.
 Schools have to leave early sometimes and take an early lunch.
 Some schools stay later and thus have a later lunch.

 - Upon your arrival please let a Group Tours Coordinator know what time you will be returning to the Visitor Center for lunch.
-This allows us to give our staff a heads up and prepare accordingly.

 - Do we pay to park our buses at the Visitor Center?